miogasuki/PotatoVN/project-info-galgamemanager.md

     *   `MainWindow.xaml`: Defines the XAML structure for the main application window.
     *   `MainWindow.xaml.cs`: Contains the code-behind logic for the main window, including event handlers and interaction with ViewModels.
 *   **`appsettings.json`**: Configuration file for the client application.
 May store settings like API keys (if not user-specific), default paths, feature flags, etc. Note that user-specific settings are typically managed by `LocalSettingsService.cs` and stored in `LocalSettings.json` or individual `data.{key}.json` files.
     *   **`ViewModels/`**: Contains ViewModel classes that drive the application's UI logic and data binding.
 These ViewModels often orchestrate interactions with dialogs for editing specific pieces of data (e.g., `PlayedTimeViewModel.cs` launching `EditPlayTimeDialog`).
         *   `SettingsViewModel.cs`: Manages application settings, including the `CustomTextFileExtensionsString` property for user-defined text file extensions, the `MagpiePath` property (with `SelectMagpiePathCommand`) for the Magpie executable path, and the `AlwaysEnableMagpie` property for globally overriding Magpie settings.
 It also includes a `IsSideloadVersion` property to control visibility of certain settings for non-Store versions of the application.
         *   `GalgameViewModel.cs`: Handles logic for the individual game page, including the "Open Text" feature which now uses the `CustomTextFileExtensions` setting.
 It also checks the global `AlwaysEnableMagpie` setting when determining Magpie activation for a game.
+Contains "Open in X" commands for external services like Bangumi, VNDB, Ymgal, Cngal, and Steam that allow users to view game information on these platforms directly from the game details page.
     *   `ShellViewModel.cs`: Manages the main application shell.
 It subscribes to `InfoService.OnEvent` and its `DisplayEventMsgAsync` method now handles the optional callback action and button text for event notifications.
 It creates `ShellEventViewModel` instances for display.
     *   `ShellEventViewModel.cs` (within `ShellViewModel.cs`): Represents an event notification displayed in the shell.
 It now includes `CallbackAction` and `CallbackButtonText` properties, along with an `ExecuteCallbackCommand` to invoke the action.
 *   **`Views/`**: Contains XAML files defining the user interface pages and controls.
 Each View typically corresponds to a ViewModel.